 Rain noise is transferred to us in the form of sound waves.
-During rain fall a variety of frequencies relating to the impact of rain drops on to the roof surface are produced.
+During rainfall, a variety of frequencies relating to the impact of raindrops on the roof surface are produced.
 The existing roof structure will be acting as a soundproofing material in some capacity but perhaps rain noise control was not a primary consideration when the roof in question was constructed.
 When confronted with attempting to soundproof a roof against rain noise, the first consideration will most likely be to add acoustic materials to combat the range of frequencies of sound (rain noise), that is emanating from the roof structure.
 Any structure will vibrate at certain frequencies, the roofing panels be they metal or composite will behave like a drum skin and when impacted will produce sound.
-Is it not logical therefore to introduce acoustic treatment materials that are designed to tackle this noise problem head on.
+Is it not logical therefore to introduce acoustic treatment materials that are designed to tackle this noise problem head-on.

-Silent Roof Matting Material (SRM) is a unique product that in simple terms quietly shatters falling rain drops on it’s upper smooth surface without transferring the impact noise produced to the roof surface beneath.
-The rain water then trickles through the lattice of the SRM then drips quietly on to the original roof surface and away in to the rain water drainage system.
+Silent Roof Material (SRM) is a unique product that in simple terms quietly shatters falling raindrops on its upper smooth surface without transferring the impact noise produced to the roof surface beneath.
+The rainwater then trickles through the lattice of the SRM then drips quietly onto the original roof surface and away into the rainwater drainage system.
 Silent Roof will stop the great majority of rain noise on any roofing structure to a mere whisper.
 The material is black in colour and is UV stabilised.
 Due to the flexible properties of the material it can be utilised on any surface be it flat or curved.
 We have developed various means of securing the material to a variety of surfaces.>